 - Awarded to an MLA member who has an interest in Latinx Community information services and wants to pursue a professional activity in the latest medical information services using the latest technical formats.

-Do you know of a resource that focuses on assessment, buildings & operations, leadership & management, metadata & collections, or technology and should be added to this list?
+Do you know of a resource that focuses on access & equity, buildings & operations, leadership & management, metadata & collections, preservation, or technology and should be added to this list?
 Contact us!